JaneliaSciComp/SongExplorer/README.md

 (The `time σ` and `freq ρ` variables can also be used limit how many sound events were detected in the first place.)
 The `Activations` button also limits the relative proportion of each `wanted word` to `equalize ratio`.
-In the case of "detected" `label types` you'll want to set this to a large number, as it does not matter if the number of samples which pass the "time" threshold far exceeds the "frequency" threshold, or vice versa.
+In the case of "detected" `kinds to use` you'll want to set this to a large number, as it does not matter if the number of samples which pass the "time" threshold far exceeds the "frequency" threshold, or vice versa.
 Output are three files in the ground-truth directory: "activations.log", "activations-samples.log", and